ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 #### Security with NSX-T

 VMware NSX-T provides the same capabilities as NSX-V with in a VMware vSphere environment.
-NSX-T delivers consistent and scalable micro-segmentation security for application that run in private and public cloud environments like {{site.data.keyword.cloud}} Private and IBM Kubernetes Services along with other cloud offerings.
+NSX-T delivers consistent and scalable micro-segmentation security for application that run in private and public cloud environments like {{site.data.keyword.cloud}} Private and {{site.data.keyword.containerlong_notm}} along with other cloud offerings.

 #### Integration with NSX-V

-For NSX-V integration with Kubernetes {{site.data.keyword.cloud_notm}} automation installs ICP on top of a vCenter Server instance.
+For NSX-V integration with Kubernetes {{site.data.keyword.cloud_notm}} automation installs {{site.data.keyword.icpfull_notm}} on a vCenter Server instance.
 A dedicated switch/VXLAN, DLR, and ESG are created specifically for the Kubernetes network.
-Day 1 overlay network for ICP is a 192.168.20.0/24 subnet with routing setup through the ESG for access to the underlay network.
+Day 1 overlay network for {{site.data.keyword.icpfull_notm}} is a 192.168.20.0/24 subnet with routing setup through the ESG for access to the underlay network.

 Figure 7.
 NSX-V and Kubernetes
 ![NSX-V and Kubernetes](vcsnsxt-transitnet.svg)